pensjonatus/flash-fiction/blog/shake-your-paranoia.md

 ---
-title: 'Shake Your Paranoia'
+title: Shake Your Paranoia
 date: '2012-10-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was feeling like such an asshole.
 The sight of her crying was etched into my